AxisVM/pyaxisvm/README.md

 ### **Register the AxisVM Type Library**

-If this is not your first time using the AxisVM through a COM interface on your machine, you should already have a registered type library and you can skip this step.
+If this is not your first time using AxisVM through a COM interface on your machine, you should already have a registered type library and you can skip this step.
 Otherwise, follow the instructions at the beginning of the ***AxisVM API Reference Guide***.

 ### **Launch AxisVM**